kr4uzi/ServiceNow-Guide/README.md

 ```

 ## Client Side Script Includes
 Naming Convention by ServiceNow is AJAX.
-I personally dislike this as AJAX is a special technology
+As "Client" is also recognizable by non-IT people, I'd suggest to use this instead of the Ajax.

 ```javascript
 /* global global */